valentingol/deep-learning-installation/README.md

 ## Install Python

 [**Python**](https://www.python.org/) is by far the most popular language for machine learning both in the research and professional world.
 The reason is that Pyhton is an intuitive and permissive language with a ton of optimized ML and processing libraries.
-You will to install the **3.10 version** in this tutorial but you can install all versions you want by the same way (in particular versions that are in alpha/beta stage).
+You will to install the **3.10 version** in this tutorial but you can install all versions you want by the same way (plus versions that are in alpha/beta stage).

-Now you can verify if you have already Python3.9 installed on your computer.
+Now you can verify if you have already Python3.10 installed on your computer.
 To do this, you can display all files in `/usr/bin` whose name begin with "python":

 ```script
 ls /usr/bin/python3*